 - Smith College Program in Biological Sciences

-- In September of 2016: A Joint Conference of American Academy of Adoption Attorneys/American Academy of Reproductive Technology Attorneys (AAAA/AAARTA) and National Council For Adoption (NCFA)
+- American Academy of Adoption Attorneys/American Academy of Reproductive Technology Attorneys (AAAA/AAARTA) and National Council For Adoption (NCFA), a joint conference

-Kayla’s work has been featured in BuzzFeed, The American Association of Blood Banks (AABB) Newsletter, the American Immigration Lawyers Association (AILA), Adoption Today, Perspectives in Genetic Counseling, The Journal of Assisted Reproduction and Genetics.
-She is also featured in books: “The Baby Decision: how to make the most important decision in your life” (2nd Edition); “Identification and Consequences of Chimerism: a clinical guide” (in press); and “Women’s Bodies, Women’s Wisdom” (3rd Edition, in press).
+Kayla’s work has been featured in BuzzFeed, The American Association of Blood Banks (AABB) Newsletter, the American Immigration Lawyers Association (AILA), Adoption Today, Perspectives in Genetic Counseling, The Journal of Assisted Reproduction and Genetics and WIRED magazine.
+She is also featured in books: “The Baby Decision: how to make the most important decision in your life” (2nd Edition); “Identification and Consequences of Chimerism: a clinical guide” (2018); and “Women’s Bodies, Women’s Wisdom” (3rd Edition, in production).